microsoft/api-guidelines/Guidelines.md

 ## 7. Consistency fundamentals
 ### 7.1.
 URL structure
-Humans SHOULD be able to easily read and construct URLs.
+Humans SHOULD be able to read and construct URLs easily.

 This facilitates discovery and eases adoption on platforms without a well-supported client library.